Employee Scheduling: The Complete Guide for Small Teams

 Flexible schedules

 Employees have some control over when they work, within boundaries you set.
+They submit their availability, you build around it.

 Best for: Teams with lots of part-timers, students, or people with second jobs.
 Common in restaurants, retail, and bars.